mining-visualizer/MVis-ethminer/README.md

 ## MVis-ethminer

 This is a fork of Genoil's ethminer-0.9.41-genoil-1.x.x, which was a fork of the Ethereum Foundation ethminer.
-It is part of the [Mining Visualizer](https://github.com/mining-visualizer/Mining-Visualizer) suite of programs.
+It is part of the [Mining Visualizer](https://github.com/mining-visualizer/Mining-Visualizer) suite of programs, and as such the main emphasis is on solo mining.
+Pool mining is currently not supported.

 **Platform support** : Windows, Linux